chris-chen-zocdoc/zocdoc.club/README.md

 let s=document.createElement("script");s.type="text/javascript",s.src="https://cc-hackathon-oontz.s3.amazonaws.com/oontz.js?v="+parseInt(99999999*Math.random()),document.head.appendChild(s);
 ```
 6. Hit the `~` (its next to the 1 key) to start and stop the "music".
 Clicking anything will also stop it.
-7. Enjoy
+7. If you reload the page by accident, goto 3
+8. Enjoy!

-8. Hit me up with the good beats.
+Hit me up with the good beats.
 I'm a huge fan of the Upper East Side Cardiologists.

 ## affiliated acts
 http://mustafa.club/